MicrosoftDocs/CloudAppSecurityDocs/cloudappsecuritydocs/protect-workplace.md

 ---
-# Required metadata
-# For more information, see https://review.learn.microsoft.com/en-us/help/platform/learn-editor-add-metadata?branch=main
-# For valid values of ms.service, ms.prod, and ms.topic, see https://review.learn.microsoft.com/en-us/help/platform/metadata-taxonomies?branch=main

-title:       Protect your Workplace environment# Add a title for the browser tab
+title:       Protect your Workplace environment
-description: This article provides information about the benefits of connecting your Workplace app to Defender for Cloud Apps using the API connector for visibility and control over use.# Add a meaningful description for search results
+description: This article provides information about the benefits of connecting your Workplace app to Defender for Cloud Apps using the API connector for visibility and control over use. ms.topic:    article ms.date:     03/01/2023
-author:      NagarajVenkatesh # GitHub alias ms.author:   naven # Microsoft alias ms.service:  # Add the ms.service or ms.prod value
-# ms.prod:   # To use ms.prod, uncomment it and delete ms.service
-ms.topic:    article# Add the ms.topic value
-ms.date:     03/01/2023
 ---